-Proving Lost Wages and Earning Capacity
+Proving Lost Wages And Earning Capacity After An Injury

 When an individual is involved in an accident, the economic effects are often felt for many days, weeks or even years.
 The financial hardships go beyond just the medical bills associated with recovery.
 An individual may not be able to work temporarily or permanently, therefore losing out on hourly wages or the potential to earn income at all.

 It is vital that you work with an experienced personal injury attorney who can develop a detailed financial analysis of the economic damages you have suffered because of your accident.
 We can help.

 At Colley Shroyer Abraham, we know that the financial repercussions of an injury can be devastating for our clients.
 We make ourselves readily available to answer questions and guide people through the claims process toward maximum compensation for lost wages and lost earning capacity.
 Contact our office in Columbus, Ohio, online or at 614-678-5072 for a free consultation.

 How Do I Prove How Much I’ve Lost Because Of My Injury?